 Plant a garden in your favorite team's colors.
 These always look nice.

 Using Raised Beds

-Of course a raised bed isn't necessary and it does take more work to create.
-The choice is up to you.
+Of course, a raised bed isn't necessary, and it does take more work to create—the choice is yours.

 You'll enjoy your perennial flower bed for years to come.
 Because it has been carefully planned, it will look beautiful.
-Even if you are a beginner, the garden will add to your lawn and the birds and butterflies will enjoy it.
+Even if you are a beginner, the garden will add to your lawn, and the birds and butterflies will enjoy it too.